Robovison/RoboVision_Robot/project_documentation/handover_documentation/Robovision.md

 ## Training a Mask RCNN model

 To use the model to recognize different types of objects, it has to be trained so it can learn the objects.
-For this a dataset with different images with the same object, but from different point of views.
-In order to create the dataset we ...
+For this we need a dataset with different images with the same object, but from different point of views.
+These images have to be annotated, basically draw out every object inside the image and label it.
+In order to annotate the dataset we used `https://www.makesense.ai/` and `https://gitlab.com/vgg/via`, both of them work with the same outputed structure, a JSON file with the labels, coordinates and other data.
+This JSON will be fed, along with the images, in our Mask RCNN algorithm to train the model.
+In our experiments we used coco weights to train and try out the algorithm.
+A good machine is needed for the training process, a good GPU helps a lot, be aware to setup the tensorflow to use the GPU!
+Training a model can also be done in the cloud.
+Our research found that Amazon Web Services, Google Cloud and Floyd are companies that offer cloud training for additional costs at a fairly high speed.